Conicoin/ethereum-wallet/README.md

 ### Features

- At the moment, the project contains only the blockchain synchronization module, but in the future, <b>ethereum-wallet</b> will grow into a full-fledged wallet.
+ At the moment, the project contains only the blockchain synchronization and Account managment, but in the future, <b>ethereum-wallet</b> will grow into a full-fledged wallet.
 I hope 🤓

 ### ToDo:

+✅ Blockchain synchronization
-* Accoum managment
+✅ Account managment
 * Transactions
 * Design
 * Landing web page